Codeception/Codeception/docs/reference/Configuration.md

 Here are global options you can change inside configuration:

 * `actor: Tester`: changes suffix for Actor classes.
-This defines a reult to generate new test suites.
-If you change `Tester` to `Ninja`, and generate new `api` test suite, you will get `ApiNinja` tester class inside tests.
+This defines a rule to generate new test suites.
+If you change `Tester` to `Ninja`, and generate new `api` test suite, you will get `ApiNinja` actor class.
 * `namespace`: set a namespace for tests.
 All new tests and support classes will be generated under that namespace.
 Allows to configure [multiple test setups for one runner](http://codeception.com/docs/08-Customization#Namespaces).
 * `include: []`: include additional Codeception configurations for [multiple applications setup](http://codeception.com/docs/08-Customization#Namespaces).
 * `paths` directories used by Codeception.
 Default values are: